Updated: Aug 9

 Audits were first adopted by financial institutions to identify and prevent fraud.
 Their focus was to test the integrity of accounting procedures and financial data.
-Since then, audit practices have developed alongside of changes to standardized accountancy to become a crucial role in: governance, risk, and compliance activities.
+Since then, audit practices have developed alongside of changes to standardized accountancy to become a crucial role in governance, risk, and compliance activities.

-The audit function has grown beyond the financial function to cover other compliance programs such as: occupational health and safety, process safety management, environmental, quality, security, and so on.
+At the same time, the audit function has grown beyond the financial function to cover other compliance programs such as: occupational health and safety, process safety management, environmental, quality, security, and so on.

 However, there are important differences between auditing financial statements and ensuring compliance outcomes particularly when it involves safety.
-Not understanding these differences has resulted in the misapplication of audits as outlined in the the following four misuses:
+Not understanding these differences has resulted in the misapplication of audits as outlined in the following four misuses:

-The role of audits is to validate program outcomes and verify that compliance reports are accurate.
+Auditing should verify the integrity of reports and the processes used to create them.
 However, all too often, audits are used to prescribe "how" compliance should be met.
-This happens all too frequently with external but also with internal auditors that have their own view of how compliance should be done.
+Providing remedies happens all too frequently with external but also with internal auditors that have their own view of how compliance should be done.

 2. Audit findings are used to set compliance obligations

 Audit findings produce a list of corrective actions that are often used directly by compliance managers to establish what the obligations should be.
 This poses several problems particularly when the audit findings inappropriately prescribe remedies as discussed earlier.